Organize Your Data with NPSP

 NPSP uses the Salesforce standard Opportunity object to track donations and revenue of all kinds.
 There are six opportunity record types included with NPSP—donations, grants, major gifts, in-kind gifts, matching gifts, and memberships—and you can add more if needed.
 Each opportunity record type can be customized with the fields, process, and guidance required for that type of gift.
 For example, a complicated process like a grant or major gift can be tracked differently than a simple, one-step annual fund donation.

 When a donor gives or makes a pledge, you track that revenue using a Payment object record.
-One or more payments can be associated with a single opportunity to track how a donor would like to pay, and can be used to track refunds if needed.
+One or more payments can be associated with an opportunity to track how a donor wants to pay, and can be used to track refunds if needed.

 NPSP also includes a Recurring Donation object to track gifts that occur on a regular basis.
 Recurring donation records automatically create opportunity and payment records when a donor is expected to give.